 Does this sound familiar?

-You have brilliant ideas and lofty goals for your law firm but find yourself wondering, “Am I missing something?”
+You have brilliant ideas and lofty goals for your firm but find yourself wondering, “Am I missing something?”

 Together, we can address the legal, ethical and other risk management issues that arise as your firm grows.